appserver-io/appserver/_docs/webserver.md

 </locations>
 ```

-In this example the `/test.php` script is processed by another fastcgi backend listening on `127.0.0.1:9555`
+In this example the `/test.php` script is processed by another FastCGi backend listening on `127.0.0.1:9555`

 ## Rewrites